-Columbia Center for Neurology and Multiple Sclerosis treats patients suffering from epilepsy in Mid-Missouri.
+Columbia Center for Neurology and Multiple Sclerosis treats patients suffering from epilepsy.

 Epilepsy is a group of long term neurological disorders characterized by epileptic seizures.
 Seizures are episodes that vary from brief undetectable to long periods of visual shaking.

 Seizures that are due to epilepsy occur for no immediate cause, but seizures that occur around a specific cause are not necessarily epilepsy.
 In most cases that cause is unknown; however, some are the result of brain trauma, stoke, brain cancer, and misuse of drug and alcohol.